Get Answers

 Why are we talking about creating a Squamish Nation Constitution now?

 Squamish People voted on a resolution to create a Squamish Nation Constitution at the People’s Assembly in November 2022.
-The resolution was brought forward by Paitsmuk Dave Jacobs.
+The resolution was brought forward by Paitsmuk Dave Jacobs and seconded by Syetaxtn Chris Lewis.
+We have learned that our past leadership has discussed creating a constitution for our nation since the late 1970’s and that due to the constraints at the time it was not seen as a priority until now.

 What’s a constitution?

 Constitutions set the foundation for the relationship between a Nation’s people and their government.
 Constitutions can take many forms – some are written, and others are not.
-Written constitutions don’t all follow the same structure.
-But constitutions can convey a Nation’s vision of itself (Who are we?
+Constitutions can convey a Nation’s vision of itself (Who are we?
 Where do we come from?
 Where are we going?), its values (What matters to us?
 What kind of relationships do we have with each other?
 With outsiders?
 And with the world around us?), its governance structures (How do we organize to get things done?
 How do we choose leaders?
 Who has authority over what?
-How do we hold decision-makers accountable?), and how do we move forward?
+How do we hold decision-makers accountable?)
+And how do we move forward?
 (How do we make decisions?
 How do we deal with disagreements or disputes?).

 It will be up to Squamish People to decide what to include – and not include – in the Squamish Nation Constitution.
-Together, we have to decide what is our way of being a Nation.
+Together, we have to decide… what is “Our Squamish Ways”.

 Get in touch